 Other recommendations call for no mulch (of any type) close to the foundation of a house, for a distance of several feet.
 Most professional pest applicators recommend using baits for ant problems, always read and follow label directions.

 As with other wood-based mulches, you should fertilize the plants in your shrub bed with a nitrogen fertilizer before applying wood-based mulch.
-This will counteract nitrogen depletion in the soil which occurs when wood mulches breaks down.
+This will counteract nitrogen depletion in the soil, which occurs when wood mulch breaks down.